Optimal Chebyshev Smoothers and One-sided V-cycles: Introduction

 We note that Chebyshev smoothers have gained a lot of attention recently.
 Kronbichler and co-workers \cite{kronbichler2019multigrid,fehn18b, fehn20} have employed Chebyshev smoothing for discontinuous Galerkin discretizations of the NS equations.
 Rudi and coworkers employ algebraic multigrid (AMG) with Chebyshev smoothing \cite{rudi2015extreme}.
 Similarly, Chebyshev smoothing is considered by Sundar and coworkers as a multigrid smoother for high-order continuous finite element discretizations \cite{sundar2015comparison}.

 A major difference here is that we consider Chebyshev in conjunction with additive Schwarz methods (ASM) \cite{wid88, fischer97,lottes2005hybrid,phillips2022tuning} and restrictive additive Schwarz (RAS) \cite{cai1999restricted} in place of point-Jacobi smoothing.
 The principal idea is to use ASM or RAS to eliminate high wave number content.
 In the case of the spectral element method, local Schwarz solves can be effected at a cost that is comparable to forward operator evaluation through the use of fast diagonalization \cite{lynch64,fischer00a,lottes2005hybrid}.
-Another critical aspect of the current context is that many of our applications are targeting exascale platforms and beyond, where compute is performed on tens of thousands of GPUs for which the relative cost of global communication and hence, coarse-grid solves, is high \cite{fischer2021highly}.
+Another critical aspect of the current context is that many of our applications are targeting exascale platforms and beyond, where compute is performed on tens of thousands of GPUs for which the relative cost of global communication and hence, coarse-grid solves, is high \cite{min2022optimization}.
 In such cases, it often pays to have high-quality and broad bandwidth smoothing, such as provided by Chebyshev, in order to reduce the number of visits to the bottom of the V-cycle where the expensive coarse-grid solve is invoked.

-Here, we explore a seemingly simple question: {\em Is it better to pre- and post-smooth $k$ times each?
-Or to simply pre-smooth $2k$ times?} More specifically, in the Chebyshev context, the question is whether to use order $k$ pre- and post-smoothing, or to only use order $2k$ presmoothing at the same cost per iteration.
+Here, we explore a seemingly simple question: {\em Given $2k$ smoothing iterations, what is the optimal choice of $m$ pre-smoothing and $n$ post-smoothing applications, where $m+n=2k$? } More specifically, in the Chebyshev context, the question is what order $m$ pre-smoothing and order $n$ post-smoothing should be used at the same cost per iteration.
 An additional and important point to this question is, {\em What kind of Chebyshev smoothing should be used?} One could use standard 1st-kind Chebyshev polynomials with tuned parameters.
 (Recall, we can afford significant tuning overhead.)
 Or, one could use standard or optimized 4th-kind Chebyshev polynomials that were proposed in recent work by Lottes.
 (See \cite{lottes2022optimal} and references therein.)
 We explore these questions under several different conditions: using finite differences and spectral elements discretizations and using Jacobi, ASM, or RAS as the basic smoother.